tensorflow/tfjs-tsne/README.md

 ### .compute(iterations: number): Promise<void>

 The most direct way to get a tsne projection.
-Automtatically runs the knn preprocessing and the tsne optimization.
+Automatically runs the knn preprocessing and the tsne optimization.
 Returns a promise to indicate when it is done.

 - iterations the number of iterations to run the tsne optimization for.
 (The number of knn steps is automatically calculated).